HaoguangYang/RallyCar/README.md

       Power-cycle the entire upper deck to make changes take effect.

 If none of the above resolves your issue, please consult the instructors.

+## Known bugs
+1. Remote desktop on Jetson Orin Nano is still not stable when no monitor is plugged in.
+The RDP server refuses to reconnect once disconnected, unless a reboot is performed.
+Consider getting DP spoofers.